We’re reader-supported. When you buy through links on our site, we may earn a commission at no cost to you.

 Start by picking a language that you’re interested in.
 Then find some resources to help you get started.
 There are plenty of online courses, apps, and books available, so there’s no excuse not to start learning today.

-In today’s digital age, being able to sell online is a valuable skill to have.
+In today’s digital age, being able to sell online is such a valued skill to have.
 Whether you’re selling products or services, reaching a wide audience through the internet can boost your sales.
 But how do you get started selling online?

 First, you need to choose the right platform for your business.
-If you’re selling physical products, then setting up a shop on a site like Etsy or Amazon is a good option.
+If you’re selling physical or digital products, then setting up a shop on Etsy, Sellfy, or Amazon is a good option.
 If you’re providing services, then use a platform like Fiverr or Upwork.

 Once you’ve chosen a platform, create attractive listings and post strong marketing materials.
 Then, start promoting your listings to reach your target audience.